Doublevil/scbspeedrun/README.md

 ## Credits

-This guide was made by Doublevil, and uses strats developed and shared by members of the community from all around the world, including M4T/Sany, Ayden., Boney, Lopraito, madorama and Doublevil.
+This guide was made by Doublevil, and uses strats developed and shared by members of the community from all around the world, including M4T/Sany, Ayden., Boney, Lopraito, TheGreatMetaphor, madorama and Doublevil.
 This is a group effort, and sharing and improving on each other's strats is what makes speedrunning so cool.
 Thank you all.

 And thank you Sørb for making such a great game.